nisalgunawardhana/github-models-chatbot-starter/README.md

 ---
 ## Assessment Task: Multi-turn Coding Assistant Chatbot

+Showcase your achievement on LinkedIn, GitHub, or your portfolio to impress future employers and peers!

 You are required to build a multi-turn chatbot that provides coding assistance using the GPT-4o model via GitHub's AI inference API.
 Your chatbot should maintain conversation context, offer meaningful programming help, and support multiple languages and coding scenarios.

 ### What to Do